microsoft/VoTT/README.md

      - Tags are auto-saved each time a frame is changed

     **Tracking**: new regions are tracked by default until a given scene changes.
-     - To toggle tracking on and off use the file menu setting, or the keyboard shortcut Ctrl/Cmd + T.
+     - Since the [camshift algorithm](http://opencv.jp/opencv-1.0.0_org/docs/papers/camshift.pdf) has some known limitations, you can disable tracking for certain sets of frames.
+To toggle tracking *on* and *off* use the file menu setting, or the keyboard shortcut Ctrl/Cmd + T.

  4. Export video to CNTK Format using Menu or Ctrl/Cmd + E